 There’s nothing inherently better about either the port side or the starboard side of a cruise ship.
 But if you’re sailing in a balcony or veranda stateroom, you might want to choose to stay on a specific side of the ship based on the direction of your itinerary.

 You may also like: The 10 Worst Cruise Ship Cabins to Avoid

 Which side of a cruise ship is better for sunrise and sunset?

 One of the perks of sailing in a balcony cabin is having that private outdoor space to enjoy beautiful ocean views.
 Like many cruisers, I enjoy just sitting in peaceful silence watching the sunrise over the water in the morning.
 In the evening, there’s nothing more relaxing than sitting on the balcony with a cocktail to enjoy a gorgeous sunset.

 If you want to make sure you’ll be able to enjoy sunrises or sunsets from your balcony, take a look at the map of your cruise’s itinerary.
 Remember that no matter where in the world you’re cruising, the sun will always rise in the east and set in the west.

 For a closed-loop cruise that begins and ends at the same port, your ship will turn around during the voyage.
-So, for part of the itinerary you’ll have the opportunity to see sunrises from your balcony.
+For part of the itinerary, you’ll have the opportunity to see sunrises from your balcony.
 During the other part of the cruise you’ll be able to enjoy the sunsets.

 The image below is an example of a closed-loop cruise in the Caribbean, round trip from Fort Lauderdale.
 Following the arrows, you can see that the ship starts out traveling southeast until it reaches St. Kitts.
 At that point it turns around 180° and sails northwest, back toward Florida.